Schneider Electric's bets for the 2019 data centre industry

 In this solution freestanding infrastructure backbones are assembled within the data halls where at the same time, IT equipment is ‘racked and stacked’ inside scalable IT racks.
 These pre-populated IT racks can then be quickly and easily rolled into place, greatly reducing both the time and complexity for customers.

-Worlds of IT and telco data centres colliding
+Worlds of IT and telco data centers colliding

 In order for 5G to deliver on its promise of ‘sub 1 ms latency’, it needs a distributed cloud computing environment that will be scalable, resilient, and fault-tolerant.
 This distributed cloud architecture will become virtualized in a new way called cloud based radio access networks (cRAN).